GonzalapaYT/GonzalapaYT/README.md

 🌱 I’m currently learning: Python, C++, Lua, C#, JS.

-📫 How to contact me: Gonzalapa#3248 on discord.
+📫 How to contact me: Gonzalapa on discord.